A note on the metastability in three modifications of the standard Ising model: Ising model with alternating magnetic field

-\textbullet \ \underline{Case 4}: [$ \s $ contains a connected component $ R $, which is a stable rectangle with $ P_HR=\sqrt{|\L|} $].\\ Let $ \s' $ be obtained from $ \s $ by attaching above $ R $ successively vertical bars of length $ 2 $ until the two rows above $ R $ wrap around the torus.
-Then:
+\emph{Case 4}. [$ \s $ contains a cluster $ R $, which is a stable rectangle with $ P_HR=\sqrt{|\L|} $].\\ Let $ \s' $ be obtained from $ \s $ by attaching above $ R $ successively vertical bars of length $ 2 $ until the two rows above $ R $ wrap around the torus.
+Then,

 This proves that $ S_{\mathrm{meta}}= \{ \boxminus \}. $